eclipse-tractusx/traceability-foss/charts/traceability-foss/README.md

 - `postgresql.*`: The prefix for the postgresql of the backend subchart configuration.
 Defaults to the subchart (backend) values.yaml configuration
 - `irs-edc-consumer`: The prefix for the irs-ed-consumer of the backend subchart configuration.
 Defaults to the subchart (backend) values.yaml configuration
 - `pgadmin4.*`: The prefix for the pgadmin4 of the backend subchart configuration.
 Defaults to the subchart (backend) values.yaml configuration
-- `irs-helm.*`: The prefix for the irs-helm of the backend subchart configurationn.
+- `item-relationship-service.*`: The prefix for the irs-helm of the backend subchart configurationn.
 Defaults to the subchart (backend) values.yaml configuration

 You can customize the configuration options by creating a `values.yaml` file and specifying your desired values.